xiaoxi-s/transformer/README.md

 misprisionmisprisionmisprisionmisprisionmisprisionmisprisionmisprisionmisprisionmisprisionmisprisionmisprisionmisprisionmisprisionmisprisionmisprisionmisprisionWarWarWarpurgingsharplyexpirationpashedbissonwalletWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterWinchesterquitquitquitquitquitquitquitquitquitquitquitquitquitquitquitquitquitquitquitquitquitquitquitquitquitquitquitquitquitquitquitquitquitquitquitquitquitquitquitquitquitquitquitquitquitquitquitquitquitquitparticularitiesparticularitieswhalecreationformerlyformerlyformerlyformerlyholdsholdsholdsholdsholdsholdsholdsholdsholdsholdsholdsholdsholdsholdsholdsholdsholdsholdsholdsholdsholdsholdsholdsholdsholdsholdsholdsholdsholdsholdsholdsholdsLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYSANDERLYS
 ```

+So I decided to use one layer of encoder and decoder.

 #### One Layer of encoder and decoder

 Let's try one layer but with 0.4 dropout.
 One epoch with data factor 0.1 becomes 1.5 minute.
-We may try training on the whole dataset...

 #### Reasons for not as performant as Andrej's model

 1. The most important cause is: This is a encoder-decoder model.
-The loss function cannot be the same as Andrej's since the input already contains the target.
-Using the same loss function resulted in the duplicate token issue (the model produces many duplicate words following the previous word).
+The input spec and/or loss function cannot be the same as Andrej's since the input already contains the target.
+Using the same loss function resulted in the duplicate token issue (the model produces many duplicate words following the previous word) as it is trained to output the last character from the decoder model.
 2. The number of iterations is small.
 Because of the design that having output included in the input, the model converges very quickly.
 Instead of "analyzing" the sequential relationships within the text (to generate meaningful embedding as well as NN weights), the model just picks the last entered token and output that with the highest probability.
 3. The dimension of the embedding space (256) is smaller as compared to 384.
 4. This dataset is more difficult to learn.